-Heart Resources, LLC provides the following grant services for organizational grant-seeking and resource development.
+Heart Resources, LLC provides the following direct grant services for organizational grant-seeking and resource development.

 Funder Research

-Customized and objective funder searches and written reports listing “best fit” corporate, foundation, United Way, and local/state/federal government grant opportunities.
+Customized and objective funder searches with a written report listing “best fit” corporate, foundation, United Way, and local/state/federal government grant opportunities.

-Demographic data in the form of profiles, charts, and narratives to describe and illustrate the problems/needs of the population served and geographic service area.
+Demographic data in the form of profiles, charts, and narratives describing and illustrating the problems and needs of the populations served in geographic service areas.

-Analysis of evidence-informed and evidence-based practices, and searches for best-fit program models.
+Analysis of research-based practices (evidence-informed/evidence-based) and online searches for best-fit program models.

-Monitoring and client notifications for federal initiatives, challenge prize competitions, forecasts of grant opportunities, and RFP releases.
+Monitoring and notifications for federal initiatives, challenge prize competitions, forecasts of grant opportunities, and RFP releases.

 Consultation and Project Development

 Proactive organizations are in the best position to win grants.
 Katherine is experienced in providing consultation to identify funding gaps, potential matching public and private funders, and realistic grant goals as part of a diversified development plan.
-Her approach to strategic grant consulting has resulted in a higher-than-average award rate.
 Heart Resources, LLC does not endorse or engage in the practice of high-volume solicitations of unmatched funders (aka “shotgun approach” or “proposal mill”).

 Grant Proposal Writing, Editing, and Reviewing